makinacorpus/DbToolsBundle/docs/content/anonymization/workflow.md

 to play the *intermediate environment* role.

 This approach has many benefits:
-* You don't need to backup and restore initial state of this environment: the <span class="standalone">`vendor/bin/db-tools anonymize`</span><span class="symfony">`php bin/console db-tools:anonymize`</span>
+* You don't need to back up and restore initial state of this environment: the <span class="standalone">`vendor/bin/db-tools anonymize`</span><span class="symfony">`php bin/console db-tools:anonymize`</span>
   will be faster,
 * You can store the anonymized backup as a CI artefact, it will then be automatically available for